wagtail/wagtailtrans/docs/getting_started.rst

 Getting started with wagtailtrans
 *********************************
-To start using wagtailtrans in your project take the following steps.
+To start using wagtailtrans in your project take the following steps:

-installation
+Installation
 ------------
 using pip::